brainflow-dev/brainflow/docs/BrainFlowEmulator.rst

 Run tests for Linux\MacOS and Windows (port argument will be added by Emulator!) ::

     python brainflow_emulator/cyton_linux.py python ../python-package/examples/brainflow_get_data.py --log --board-id 0 --serial-port
-    python brainflow_emulator/cyton_windows.py python ..\python-package\examples\brainflow_get_data.py --log --board-id 0 --serial-port
+    python brainflow_emulator\cyton_windows.py python ..\python-package\examples\brainflow_get_data.py --log --board-id 0 --serial-port

 Ganglion
 ----------

-Interaction with Ganglion is implemented in another dynamic library, brainflow loads this library at runtime and calls methods from this library, there is a mock for this library, so you need to compile `mock <../GanglionBLEAPI/Mock>`_` and replace real library by it.
+Interaction with Ganglion is implemented in another dynamic library, brainflow loads this library at runtime and calls methods from this library, there is a mock for this library, so you need to compile mock version and replace real library by it.
 Use Cmake to build mock

 NovaXR